 'The purpose of the Scheme is to provide retirement benefits in the form of a pension income or other benefits that are payable to persons who are resident both within and outside Malta.
 These benefits are payable after or upon retirement, permanent invalidity or death'. (fn.
-30 Ibid.)
+45 Ibid.)

-The case in question involves a member-directed personal retirement scheme where the Member was allowed to appoint an investment advisor to advise him on the choice of investments.
+The case in question involves a member-directed personal retirement scheme where the Member was allowed to appoint an investment adviser to advise him on the choice of investments.

-The assets held in the Complainant's account with the Retirement Scheme were used to acquire a life insurance policy for the Complainant.
+The assets held in the Complainant's account with the Retirement Scheme were used to acquire a life insurance policy for the Complainant called the Professional Portfolio Plan issued by Generali International Limited ('Generali'). (fn.
+A fol.
+90-96)